Reco-UK/cka-exam-prep/authorization/README.md

 Role based access control
 Attributes assigned to the role and then users and or groups are assigned to the roles.

+When working with the core group the apiGroups value can be left empty.

 ### Webhook

 Off load authorization to third party service.